Wolfgang Rennert: Career

 Born in Cologne, Rennert was the youngest son of the district school councillor Alfred Traugott Rennert (born 1879) and Adelheid Rennert, née Nettesheim.
 The eldest of his brothers, Günther Rennert, became an opera director.
 Wolfgang Rennert completed his training at the Mozarteum in Salzburg, studying conducting with Clemens Krauss and composition with Johann Nepomuk David.
 In 1947 he started as a répétiteur at the Opernhaus Düsseldorf.
 From 1950 to 1953 he was principal conductor and Kapellmeister at the Opernhaus Kiel; until 1967 he was principal conductor and deputy general music director of the Oper Frankfurt.
 His first production was Millöcker's Der Bettelstudent on 3 February 1954, and he conducted several more operettas.
-His first opera at the house was Puccini's La Bohéme, on 15 May that year, followed by many others from the Italian repertoire.
+His first opera at the house was Puccini's La bohéme, on 15 May that year, followed by many others from the Italian repertoire.
 On 6 April, he conducted three stage works by Kurt Weill, Der Protagonist, Der Zar lässt sich photographieren and the ballet chanté Die sieben Todsünden.
 The operas were staged by Arno Assmann, and the ballet by Tatjana Gsovsky, in a production which was recorded.
 It was the first of many performances by contemporary composers.
 On 1 March 1962, he conducted the world premiere of Louise Talma's Die Alkestiade, with a libretto by Thornton Wilder based on his play A Life in the Sea, in a German version with Inge Borkh in the title role.
-On 24 September 1964, he conducted the world premiere of Gerhard Wimberger's Dame Kobold, a comic opera after Calderón's play The Phantom Lady, staged by Otto Schenk.
+On 24 September 1964, he conducted the world premiere of Gerhard Wimberger's Dame Kobold, a comic opera after Calderón's play The Phantom Lady (La dama duende), staged by Otto Schenk.